Project Type

-Liuzhou Forest City, a new green city planned to be built near Liuzhou, a mountain area in Guangxi, China, will be the first such green project in China as well as the rest of the world.
+Liuzhou Forest City, a new green city planned to be built near Liuzhou, a mountain area in Guangxi, China, will be the first such green project in China and the rest of the world.

 The project, which will house more than 30,000 inhabitants, is being undertaken by Liuzhou Municipality Urban Planning.
 The master plan was designed by Stefano Boeri Architetti in association with Tongyan Architectural and Planning Design.